clsPivotTransform Step

 Let’s build and execute the “clsPivotTransformDef” example.

-• Create a new ETL definition called “clsPivotTransformDef” and open the definition in designer mode.
+• Create a new ETL definition named “clsPivotTransformDef” and open it in designer mode.

-• Drag “clsInputCSV, clsPivotTransform, and clsOutputCSV” steps to the canvas.
+• Drag the “clsInputCSV, clsPivotTransform, and clsOutputCSV” steps to the canvas.

 • Connect the dots between the “clsInputCSV” and other steps, as shown above.